A German lift manufacturer was quoted in the Financial Times this week talking about future sources of demand for its products:

 It’s hard to grasp what wasn’t obvious in the past when it’s everywhere today.

-But seeing such little clouds when they’re only on the horizon is exactly what I’m talking about.
+But seeing little clouds when they’re still far away on the horizon is exactly what I’m talking about.

-I also don’t want to imply all active investors have a crystal ball – an infallible perspective that shows them tomorrow’s headlines, even if they struggle to profit from them.
+I also don’t want to imply all active investors have a crystal ball – an infallible perspective that shows them tomorrow’s headlines, even if they struggle to profit from it.

 On the contrary, it’s easy to recall when hapless active investors who paid heed to R&D spending, earnings transcripts, or grand corporate proclamations would have done better to buy a pack of Tarot cards.